 When you make a comparison as Terraform vs Ansible, Ansible excels in the process of configuring systems as it follows the step-by-step process in achieving the end result.

-Ansible consists of numerous popular sub-modules, such as AWS and Azure, to be able to support integrations.
+Ansible consists of numerous popular sub-modules, such as AWS, Salesforce, and Azure, to be able to support integrations.
 This configuration management tool is perceived as a hybrid tool as it can execute a procedural-style configuration.

 Difference Between Ansible and Terraform